Clash of the Titans (2010 film): Plot

 Perseus, Io, and the King's Guard led by Draco journey to the Stygian Witches, seeking a way to defeat the Kraken.
 To help his son, Zeus tries to give Perseus a sword forged on Olympus, which he refuses.
 Soon after, they are attacked by the corrupted Acrisius, now known as Calibos, who is working for Hades.
 During the fight, Draco severs Calibos' hand, forcing him to retreat to a desert where the blood from his injury conjures giant scorpions which attack the group.
-They are rescued by a band of Djinn, desert sorcerers who tame the remaining scorpions and lend their aid to Perseus and his group.
+They are rescued by a band of djinn, desert sorcerers who tame the remaining scorpions and lend their aid to Perseus and his group.

-They arrive at the lair of the Stygian Witches who are forced to reveal a weapon to defeat the Kraken: the head of the gorgon Medusa, who resides in the Underworld.
+They arrive at the lair of the Stygian Witches, who are forced to reveal a weapon to defeat the Kraken: the head of the gorgon Medusa, who resides in the Underworld.
 Upon arrival, Perseus and his remaining companions enter Medusa's temple lair, while Io remains outside.
 Medusa kills everyone except Perseus, who finally manages to behead her by using the reflective underside of his shield to see her with his back turned.
-Upon leaving Medusa’s lair, Calibos appears and fatally stabs Io.
-As Perseus and Calibos fight, Perseus picks up the Olympian sword and kills his opponent; Calibos’ human form is briefly restored before he dies.
+Upon leaving Medusa's lair, Calibos appears and fatally stabs Io.
+As Perseus and Calibos fight, Perseus picks up the Olympian sword and kills his opponent; Calibos' human form is briefly restored, and he begs Perseus not to become like the gods before he dies.
 As Io lies dying, she urges Perseus to save Andromeda and Argos.

-The winged horse Pegasus arrives and takes Perseus back to Argos as Hades, having manipulated Zeus and the gods into earning their trust, releases the Kraken.
+The winged horse Pegasus arrives and takes Perseus back to Argos while Hades, having manipulated Zeus and the gods into earning their trust, releases the Kraken.
 Prokopion, a fanatical worshipper of Hades, and his followers take Andromeda to be sacrificed.
 Perseus arrives in time and exposes Medusa's head to the Kraken, which gradually petrifies and crumbles.
-Prokopion attempts to kill Perseus, but Cepheus intervenes and both of them are then crushed by the Kraken's falling claw.
+Prokopion attempts to kill Perseus, but Kepheus intervenes, and both of them are then crushed by the Kraken's falling claw.
 Hades confronts Perseus, but the latter, invoking Zeus, hurls his sword at Hades, forcing him back to the Underworld.

-Perseus rescues Andromeda, who asks Perseus to rule Argos by her side as King, but he declines.
-Perseus later refuses another offer of godhood from Zeus; instead, Zeus revives Io, reuniting her and Perseus.
+Perseus rescues Andromeda, who asks him to rule Argos by her side as king, but he declines.
+Later Zeus appears before Perseus and offers to bring him to Olympus which he also refuses.
+Zeus, while disgruntled, accepts Perseus' choice and revives Io allowing them to be together.

+Alternative ending

+After defeating the Kraken and Hades, Andromeda falls into the sea and Perseus dives in to save her.
+When he reaches her, he embraces her with a passionate kiss, indicating that they have fallen in love.
+After reaching the shore and regaining consciousness, Perseus tells Andromeda that he will return.
+Getting on Pegasus, he flies to Mount Olympus and confronts Zeus, stating that he does not wish to be one of them.
+After slamming his sword into the gods' map and shattering the models of every living person, he flies on Pegasus over the sea, presumably back to Argos.